 Securities purchased by the Fund may exhibit higher price volatility than anticipated and the Fund may not be less volatile than the market as a whole.
-In addition, there is no guarantee that the Adviser's managed volatility strategy will consistently minimize market impact.
-While the Adviser's managed volatility strategy may limit the Fund's downside risk over time, the Fund also may experience lesser gains in a rising market.
+In addition, there is no guarantee that the Adviser's managed volatility strategy will consistently minimize market impact or limit the Fund's downside risk as intended.
+Further, the Fund's managed volatility strategy may expose the Fund to losses (some of which may be sudden) that it would not have otherwise been exposed to if the Fund's investment program consisted only of holding securities directly.
+Finally, while the Adviser's managed volatility strategy may limit the Fund's downside risk over time, the Fund also may experience lesser gains in a rising market.
 The Fund is not required to engage in trades that manage volatility and may not choose to do so.
 The Fund may have investments that appreciate or decrease significantly in value over short periods of time.
 This may cause the Fund's net asset value per share to experience significant increases or declines in value over short periods of time.